 Drivers of these cars are the least likely to cause a fatal accident

-Volvo drivers are least likely to contribute to fatal traffic accidents, followed by Kia drivers.
+Volvo drivers are the least likely to contribute to fatal traffic accidents, followed by Kia drivers.
 In more than half of fatal accidents that involved Volvo drivers, their behavior was not a contributing factor.
 Additionally, Volvo drivers also had a particularly low rate of fatal accidents with alcohol involvement.
-Alcohol was a contributing factor in only 6.9% of fatal accidents for Volvo drivers — less than half of what we found to be the average of 17.2%.
+Alcohol was a contributing factor in only 6.9% of fatal accidents for Volvo drivers, compared to the overall average of 17.2%.

 Motorcycles riders are more likely to contribute to fatal accidents than car drivers

 Our study found that, on average across the makes we considered, rider error was a contributing factor in 65% of fatal accidents involving motorcycles.
 This is significantly higher than the average contributing factors for car drivers.
 While this may indicate that motorcycle riders are very likely to contribute to fatal accidents, the reason may be that crashes involving motorcycles are generally more likely to be catastrophic.